Making Music for Film and Television

 BUILDING YOUR CONNECTIONS

 Like anything else, the field of film/TV composing is a very connection-driven business.
 The more industry pros you know who work in this field, the more likely you are to get the inside track on projects.
-While you’re fulfilling your Recording Connection externship, start building a network of contacts with music supervisors, music publishers, executive producers, other composers, etc.
+While you’re fulfilling your Recording Connection externship, start building a network of contacts with music supervisors, music publishers, executive producers, and other composers.
+They say most artists aren’t famous because of their abilities but because of their friends.

 LEARNING TO COMPOSE GREAT MUSIC

-MIDI keyboards and sequencers are great, but don’t make the mistake of assuming they make great music on their own.
+MIDI keyboards and sequencers are great but don’t make the mistake of assuming they make great music on their own.
 You need a keen understanding of the language of music, and you need to be versed in a wide range of musical styles.
-A good working knowledge of arranging is also important.
+Good working knowledge of arranging is also important.